jackccrawford/pattern-bridge/docs/patterns/infinite-scroll.md

-# Infinite Scroll Pattern
+# ∞ Infinite Scroll Pattern

-## Overview
+## Core Principle

-The Infinite Scroll pattern provides a seamless way to load and display large lists of data.
-Combined with Pull-to-Refresh, it creates a natural and intuitive user experience.
+The Infinite Scroll pattern creates an illusion of endless content through progressive loading.
+Its power lies in the balance between immediate content availability and resource efficiency.

 ```mermaid
 %%{init: {